 The Farm Credit System (System) is a federally chartered network of borrower-owned lending institutions comprised of cooperatives and related service organizations, established by Congress to meet the credit needs of American agriculture.
-As of January 1, 2022, the System consisted of three Farm Credit Banks, one Agricultural Credit Bank, and 65 borrower-owned cooperative lending institutions (Associations).
+The System consists of Farm Credit Banks, borrower-owned cooperative lending institutions (Associations), and various service corporations.
 AgriBank, FCB (AgriBank), a System Farm Credit Bank, and its District Associations are collectively referred to as the AgriBank Farm Credit District (AgriBank District or the District).